MdRaihanSobhan/CSE-322-Computer-Network-Sessional/Offline 2 | NS3/README.md

         ```

 ## Learn NS-3 Basics

 - You can follow the [YouTube playlist](https://youtube.com/playlist?list=PLN2AD3KJEDbxRixrS56f4qE2o6ENjRprQ&si=A3CP6fDDb4hBYzzp) to learn the basics of NS-3.

-    - You can read the [NS-3 basics](Offline%202%20|%20NS3/NS3%20Basics/NS3%20Basics.pdf) to learn the basics of NS-3.
+- You can read the [NS-3 Basics PDF](Offline%202%20NS3/NS3%20Basics/NS3%20Basics.pdf) to learn the basics of NS-3.

-    - You can also practice these [codes](Offline%202%20|%20NS3/NS3%20Basics/first_sixth_comment/).
+- You can also practice these [codes](Offline%202%20NS3/NS3%20Basics/first_sixth_comment/).